castleproject/Windsor/docs/aspnetmvc-facility.md

 ## What do I need to set it up?

-You will need to add the AspNetMvcFacility in your application startup.
+First you need to install the `Castle.Facilities.AspNet.Mvc` facility from Nuget.
+Then you will need to add the AspNetMvcFacility in your application startup.
 Below is an example of how this could work.

 ```csharp
 public class MvcApplication : System.Web.HttpApplication